JB395/Bits-to-Target-and-Difficulty/README.md

 addnode 35.200.130.53:3888 add
 addnode 35.192.54.161:3888 add
 ```

-Qtum-qt returns “null” after each:
+Qtum-qt returns “null” after each (see Figure 6).

 ![2019-6 addnode Mac](https://i.imgur.com/RjRkiP8.jpg)
 Figure 6.
 Entering the addnode command

 ### addwitnessaddress "address" ( p2sh )

 Hidden command.
 DEPRECATED.
 This command was a way to generate a SegWit address from an existing legacy address, usually a P2SH-P2WPKH addresses - Pay-to-Witness-Public-Key-Hash (P2WPKH) script embedded in a Pay-to-Script-Hash (P2SH) address.
 This command is mostly disabled in version 0.16 and will be removed in version 0.17.
-Instead, use the `getnewaddress` command with address type p2sh-segwit or bech32.
+Instead, use the `getnewaddress` command with address type "p2sh-segwit" or "bech32".

 Launch v 0.16 qtumd with `-deprecatedrpc=addwitnessaddress` to run the command:

 ```
 addwitnessaddress QkSc3wcAJ59Nk4X9mvd258ycVxJ7XWhp9